-Although NGOs are working on the clearance of minefields, it is possible that unexploded military ammunition and antipersonnel mines are still present outside Bissau, especially in the regions of Bafata, Oio, Biombo, Quinara and Tombali.
+Although non-governmental organizations are clearing minefields, it is possible that unexploded ordnance and antipersonnel mines are still present outside Bissau, especially in the regions of Bafatá, Biombo, Oio, Quinara and Tombali.

 Tourist facilities are limited.

 Telecommunications are expensive and unreliable.
-There are few public telephones.
-Utilities and infrastructure have been severely damaged.
-Electricity and water supplies are available for only a few hours a day.
+Infrastructure is inadequate.
+Electricity and water supplies are often available for only a few hours a day.

 Children and travel

 Learn about potential entry requirements related to yellow fever (vaccines section).

 This section contains information on possible health risks and restrictions regularly found or ongoing in the destination.
 Follow this advice to lower your risk of becoming ill while travelling.
 Not all risks are listed below.